Case In Point

 … In my view, in this specific context, it would not be discriminatory for this RPN to have asked the applicant about her age.
 It is surprising that a young woman of the applicant’s age, and especially a trained RPN, would not know what a speculum was.
 While the applicant’s evidence clearly is that there was a question in the workplace about her age, I find that she has no reasonable prospect of success in being able to establish at a hearing that a rather innocuous question of this nature in this specific context resulted in the kind of adverse or negative impact on her that is required to prove discrimination or harassment.

 As this case illustrates, not every workplace interaction that references a protected ground will amount to discrimination or harassment under the Code.
-However, prudent employers should consider allegations raised by individuals on a case-by-case basis, and avoid automatically dismissing any such complaints from employees as “watercooler talk.”
+However, prudent employers should consider allegations raised by individuals on a case-by-case basis, investigate appropriately and avoid automatically dismissing any such complaints from employees as “watercooler talk.”

 Vlad v.
 Grand River Hospital Corporation, 2017 HRTO 634